giomarc/SABD-2nd-Project/README.md

 ```console
 submit-dataset.sh -f Comments_jan-apr2018.csv -s 10000
 ```
-to start the injestion of dataset in kafka at 10000x faster replay speed
+to start the ingestion of dataset in kafka at 10000x faster replay speed

 For monitoring: